mintproject/mic/docs/model_configuration/01-overview.md

 If you get lost and you don’t know in which stage of your model component you are,  just type`mic encapsulate status` to see which step you are currently on.
 If you want to know about the details of any step, just do `mic encapsulate stepY --help`, where `Y` represents a number 1..8.

-Creating a MINT model component involves eight major steps:
+Creating a MINT model component involves eight major steps.
+Below is an overview of the different steps and how they interact with each other:

+![Diagram](figures/overview.png)

-!!! info:
+!!! info
-    Currently, **MIC has been tested for steps 1 through 5**.
+   Currently, **MIC has been tested for steps 1 through 6**.
 We are testing the functionality for Steps 6, 7 and 8.
 Some of the steps described here (in particular, steps 3, 4 and 5) will be automated in next MIC releseases.
 Stay tuned!

-Below is an overview of the different steps and how they interact with each other:
-![Diagram](figures/overview.png)

 ### Step 1: Set up a MIC directory structure and MIC file template